rpdelaney/l4d2-tourney-rules/rules.md

 ### 2.2 Swiss section

-The first section will be a Swiss System tournament of 6 rounds.
+The first section will be a Swiss System tournament of \[TBD\] rounds.
 A match win will score 1 point, a tie scores a half point, and a loss or forfeit scores 0 points.

 At the beginning of a Swiss round, each team will be paired at random against others with the same record of Won : Lost games.